There are 87 DSP blocks on our FPGA. Each one can be used in a number of ways.

 -- Audio Filtering

 The audio codec settings were changed in Qsys to enable 16-bit, 2's complement signals, to match the filters which had already been written for the DE2.
 Changing the codec bit-width requires an edit (in Qsys) to both the AV_config dialog box, then open the Audio Subsystem and edit that dialog box.
 The test filter was a 2-pole Butterworth, bandpass filter at 3000 to 6600 Hz, with a normalized freq 0.125 to 0.275, and Peak at 0.2 which is 4800 Hz.
 Actual measured peak is 4740 Hz.
-The matlab code which writes the Verilog filter definition is also at the end of the top-level file. (top-level module, ZIP of project).
+The matlab code which writes the Verilog filter definition and converts to 2:16 fixed point format is also at the end of the top-level file. (top-level module, ZIP of project).
+The coefficients for a 2-pole butterworth never exceed +/-2.

 -- Audio Filtering with decimated sample rate